labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

-For example, your original problem is to get the highest total score, then your sub-problem is to get the highest Chinese test, mathematics test to the highest......In order to get the highest score in each subject, you need to get the highest multiple choice score for each subject and the highest fill-in-the-blank score...Of course, the end result is that you get full marks for each course, which is the highest total score.
+For example, your original problem is to get the highest total score, then your sub-problem is to get the highest Chinese test, mathematics test to the highest.
+In order to get the highest score in each subject, you need to get the highest multiple choice score for each subject and the highest fill-in-the-blank score.
+Of course, the end result is that you get full marks for each course, which is the highest total score.